w3guy/old-documentation/docs/forms/login-form.md

 Replace the HTML we earlier entered into the **Login Design** with the code above.

-If we want to make this login form available as a [WordPress widget](http://codex.wordpress.org/WordPress_Widgets" target="_blank">WordPress widget) that can be drag and drop into a widgetized area / sidebar, check the **Make this a Widget** check box.
+To make the login form available as a [WordPress widget](http://codex.wordpress.org/WordPress_Widgets" target="_blank">WordPress widget) that can be drag and drop into a widgetized area / sidebar, check the **Make this a Widget** check box.

 ![Creating WordPress login Widget](http://profilepress.net/wp-content/uploads/2015/01/create-login-form-widget.png)